 Reviewing your monthly Medicare premium is an excellent place to start when saving on your Medicare expenses.
 Based on your Medicare coverage, there may be ways to reduce your overall monthly premium expenses.

-Medicare-eligible individuals generally get free premiums for Medicare Part A and pay $144.60 for Medicare Part B. However, there are options to reduce your overall premium expenses to minimal or no costs beyond the Part B premium.
+Medicare-eligible individuals generally get free premiums for Medicare Part A and pay $170.10, in 2022, for Medicare Part B. However, there are options to reduce your overall premium expenses to minimal or no costs beyond the Part B premium.

 If you haven’t enrolled in a Medicare Advantage Plan before, this is another consideration to reduce your overall healthcare expenses.
 Medicare Advantage Plans are typically less expensive than Medicare Supplement Plans and have the potential for improved coverage.

 Medicare Advantage Plans are a type of Medicare coverage contracted by a private party for Medicare Part A and B coverage.
-You can find Medicare Advantage Plans with monthly premiums ranging anywhere from $0 to over $80 per month.
+You can find Medicare Advantage Plans with monthly premiums ranging anywhere from $0 to more than $80 per month.

 It’s important to note that most Medicare Advantage Plans include prescription drug coverage and other extra benefits that can lead to additional savings.